 For many people with back pain caused by a back pain condition (ie, herniated disc), the problem starts off small and then gradually builds until you start to feel symptoms, such as back pain.
-See Figure 2, which shows the various stages of disc degeneration.
+In the picture to the right we see the various stages of disc degeneration.

 For example, let's say you sneeze and feel a sudden, sharp pain in your back.
 Then that pain progresses into leg pain or sciatica.
 You may have had an underlying herniated disc, and the sneeze was what triggered it to progress.
 So, yes: a sneeze (or a cough) can herniate an intervertebral disc.